A Guide to Selling Cyber Security Solutions to The Public Sector

 For businesses providing cyber security solutions, the opportunities are immense.
 As cyber criminals use more sophisticated tactics and methods, cyber security has become big business to public and private sectors alike – a survey by McKinsey reveals a $2 trillion global market opportunity for cyber security technology and service providers.

-What are the different types of cyber crime?
+What are the Different Types of Cyber Crime?

 Cyber crime comes in many forms, from viruses, hacking, and data breaches to identity theft, phishing, DOS (denial of service), scams, ransomware, and malware attacks.
 These crimes can involve stealing sensitive information, like passwords and personal data, or hijacking whole computer systems and disrupting business operations.